hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 NTP is a networking protocol for clock synchronization between computer systems.

-Before you start the installation, you must install NTP on the seed cloud host (installation system) and configure it as a NTP server.
+You must install NTP on the seed cloud host (installation system) and configure it as a NTP server.
 You will configure the undercloud and overcloud systems as NTP clients during the installation process.

 For information on installing NTP on the seed cloud host, see HP Helion [OpenStack Installation: NTP Server](/helion/openstack/install/ntp/).